-The performance of the communications system during the ascent and rendezvous phases was nominal except for a 15-second loss of down-link phase lock at ascent engine ignition.
+The performance of the communication system during the ascent and rendezvous phases was nominal except for a 15-second loss of downlink phase lock at ascent engine ignition.
 The data indicate this loss can be attributed to rapid phase perturbations caused by transmission through the ascent engine plume.
-During future Apollo missions, a wider carrier tracking loop bandwidth will be selected by the Manned Space Flight Network stations prior to powered ascent.
-This change will minimize the possibility of loss of phase lock because of rapid phase perturbations.
+During future Apollo missions, a wider carrier tracking loop bandwidth will be selected by the Network stations prior to powered ascent.
+This change will minimize the possibility of loss of lock due to rapid phase perturbations.